tobek/headsoak/notes.md

 - move note actions into menu?
 - logout should clear nuts and stuff from scope etc!
 - ideally:
-    - copy to yeoman with versioning and create nutmeg-app S3 bucket? uglify JS at least
+    - copy to yeoman with versioning and create nutmeg-app S3 bucket? uglify JS at least. http://lauterry.github.io/ngTailor/
     - SSL
 - alert to unsaved changes if you close window
 - status messages for loading stuff